-Oracle 12c has increased the maximum length of character-based columns to 32K bytes – don’t get too excited, they’re stored out of lines (so similar in cost to LOBs) and need some modification to the parameter file and data dictionary (starting the database in upgrade mode) before you can use them.
+Oracle 12c (release 1) has increased the maximum length of character-based columns to 32K bytes – don’t get too excited, they’re stored out of line (so similar in overheads to LOBs) and need some modification to the parameter file and data dictionary (including a step that starts the database in upgrade mode) before you can use them.

 Richard Foote has a pair of articles on indexing such columns: